chrisdiebold/ppe/docs/src/description.md

 # Tools
 - [Mermaid](https://mermaid.js.org) for all diagramming
 - [MDBook](https://github.com/rust-lang/mdBook) for the notes and planning.
 I have already integrated Mermaid into MDbook.
+  - To run mdbook, run this command from the docs folder: mdbook serve
 - Programming Languages??
   - I am really torn between Rust and Go.
 I will let you convince me.